User testing guidelines: A step-by-step guide to optimizing your testing process

 It’s been demonstrated that five participants will uncover 85 percent of the usability problems on a website and that additional users will produce diminishing returns.
 Resist the temptation to “boil the ocean” by doubling or tripling the number of participants in an attempt to uncover 100 percent of your usability problems.
 It’s easier and more efficient to:

-• Run another test with a different set of five users
+• Run another test with a different set of five users.
+This helps confirm that the changes were effective and can reveal any remaining major issues.

 If you’re looking for trends and insights beyond basic usability issues, it’s helpful to include a larger sample size.
-Here at UserTesting, five to eight participants are recommended for qualitative research, while over 30 contributors can be enlisted for quantitative research
+Here at UserTesting, five to eight participants are recommended for qualitative research.
+Where statistical significance and broader patterns are necessary, over 30 contributors can be enlisted for quantitative research

 7. Build your test plan (for unmoderated studies only)